simonhw/gardening-services/README.md

 </details>

 #### Cart
 The cart and its features are neatly arranged using the grid system on all screen sizes.
-The order items and checkout card are displayed in a single column on small screen but are placed side-by-side on wider screens.
+The order items and checkout card are displayed in a single column on small screens but are placed side-by-side on wider screens.
 On large screen sizes the order item list in contained in its own scrollable container, so that the user does not have to scroll away from the checkout card.

 <details><summary>Cart on mobile screens</summary>